• Skip to content

 The process of applying for benefits can be challenging, particularly because eligibility often hinges on a technical reading of length insurance policy documents.
 A New Jersey disability benefits attorney can help you apply, including gathering the necessary evidence to support your claim.

-Who Qualifies for Long-Term Disability Benefits?
+Requirements for Long-Term Disability Benefits

 Long-term disability (LTD) insurance is a specialized type of insurance policy that is designed to cover your income when you are unable to work for an extended period of time.
 Depending on the terms of your policy, these benefits may last for 2 years, until your disability resolves, or even to retirement age.
 While each LTD policy is different, they typically provide benefits of up to 50 to 60% of your monthly salary for covered disabilities.